 Hi!
 I’m Clarisse Warren.
 Yes, Clarisse – pronounced like on Silence of the Lambs.

 [Insert “Hello Clarisse” in an Anthony Hopkins voice here]

 I am a Political Science Ph.D. student at the University of Nebraska-Lincoln.
 My research interests include political psychology, bio-politics, American politics, and gender and politics.
 My research largely falls under the umbrella of political psychology and bio-politics, within the American states.

-Through this work, I have developed an expertise with diverse literatures and methodological approaches that include implicit attitude measures, designing survey and laboratory experiments,and programming experimental studies.
-As psychophysiology lab manager for the Center for Brain, Biology, and Behavior, my extensive training in psychophysiology, political neuroscience, salivary bioscience, and research design has provided me with a unique and diverse methodological skillset.
-I have been responsible for the development of laboratory standardization procedures and have extensively trained undergraduate and graduate students on using these measures (e.g., physiology).
+Through my research, I have developed an expertise with diverse literatures and methodological approaches that include implicit attitude measures, as well as designing survey and laboratory experiments and programming experimental studies.
+As lab manager for the Political Psychophysiology Lab in the Center for Brain, Biology, and Behavior, my extensive training in psychophysiology, political neuroscience, salivary bioscience, and research design has provided me with a unique and diverse methodological skillset.